TrickingApi/trickingapi/README.md

 - New Feature/Bugfix?
   - Write some code, fix something, and add a test to prove that it works. *No pull request will be accepted without tests passing, or without new tests if new features are added.*
+  - For new API endpoints make sure to do the following
+    - [ ] Add declarative comments above request handlers following https://swaggo.github.io/swaggo.io/declarative_comments_format/api_operation.html
+    - [ ] Add unit tests for the respective route
+    - [ ] Run swag init for updating documentation
+    - PRs will not be approved for new endpoints without completing the three tasks above ^^^

 Data Update?
 - Update the raw json-files in ```/data```
   - Tricks.json
      - Do not update an existing trick AND add a new trick in the same commit.
 These should be separate commits to keep things clean :)

 - Commit your code and push it to GitHub